ModelEarth/community/resources/angular/README.md

 Add to projects/officemap/src/lib/officemap.module.ts
-(Need to confirm adding these next two lines is needed.)
+(Need to confirm adding these next two lines are needed.)
 <!-- ng build is not completing with this on work computer...  -->

 <code>import { OfficemapModule } from 'officemap';</code>